 Fibromyalgia Exercise Program Using Pilates

-If you have fibromyalgia or any other type of chronic pain, the thought of a fibromyalgia exercise program may conjure up images of pain, fear and frustration.
+The thought of a fibromyalgia exercise program when you have fibromyalgia or other chronic conditions may conjure up images of pain, fear and frustration.

 Here’s the good news!
 When your physician suggests that you exercise to help improve your fibromyalgia, you don’t need to feel discouraged.